-Physiome papers describe the details of mathematical models and computational simulations associated with a ‘primary’ experimental/modelling paper that has recently been accepted to a peer-reviewed physiology, bioengineering or biophysics journal.
+Physiome papers will describe the details of mathematical models and computational simulations associated with a ‘primary’ experimental/modelling paper that has recently been accepted to a peer-reviewed physiology, bioengineering or biophysics journal.
 Submissions to Physiome are evaluated to determine their reproducibility, reusability, and discoverability.
 At a minimum, accepted submissions are guaranteed to be in an executable state that reproduces the modelling predictions in the primary paper, and are archived for permanent access by the community.
 Physiome will also publish new papers based on older primary modelling papers where there is substantial value to the physiological modelling community in making a reusable, reproducible, and discoverable version of the model available.
 Physiome papers are citable with a DOI and published as open access with an author processing charge of US$300.

 The purpose of Physiome is to encourage the reproducibility and reuse of models by providing citation credit for papers that describe and document curated and annotated models.
 The journal will assist authors in making suitable submissions available in the Physiome encoding standards (CellML, FieldML, SBML, NeuroML for encoding the model; SED-ML for encoding the simulation procols, parameters and outputs).